John-Abdelsayed/JA-resume/README.md

-# John Marcus (Abdelsayed) Aziz
+## John Marcus (Abdelsayed) Aziz

-## Co-founder of Digital Transformation Innovators Group (DTIG), a consulting services company specializing in the 4 disciplines of digital transformation.
+#### Co-founder of Digital Transformation Innovators Group (DTIG), a consulting services company specializing in the 4 disciplines of digital transformation.

-## Co-founder of VisualQ, a research and development company focusing on emerging technologies.
+#### Co-founder of VisualQ, a R&D partnership focusing on emerging technologies.

-## Co-founder of Insightful Health, a healthcare-oriented startup with products in the hand sanitation realm.
+#### Co-founder of Insightful Health, a healthcare-oriented startup with products in the hand sanitation realm.

 I have multiple patents in the areas of AI, Computer Vision, and Machine Learning.

 I specialize in architecting solutions and products that embrace the next-generation of technology.
 I am proficient in a number of programming languages, infrastructure platforms, and service applications with an emphasis on Robotic Process Automation (RPA).

-Our culture is to do make the world a better place for all and to do no harm.
+*Our culture is to do make the world a better place for all and to do no harm.*

 <!--
 **John-Abdelsayed/John-Abdelsayed** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.